 The MA program in literature is a vital and exciting program that brings together dedicated scholar-teachers and a varied group of students.
 This program appeals to:

-American University’s 84-acre campus, located in a quiet residential neighborhood of Washington, D.C., offers a sequestered pedestrian campus—a designated national arboretum—with easy access by university shuttle and public transportation to the full resources of a lively metropolitan area, the capital of the United States.
+American University’s 84-acre campus, located in a quiet residential neighborhood of Washington, DC, offers a sequestered pedestrian campus—a designated national arboretum—with easy access by university shuttle and public transportation to the full resources of the DC metropolitan area.

 Through their course of study and related opportunities, students leave the master of arts program in literature prepared for a wide range of professional paths, including doctoral study and careers in education.